quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 coupling and allowing components to be independent while maintaining communication.

-Quix’s architecture makes [developing a scalable application much easier](https://quix.io/blog/scaling-stream-processing), both technically and in terms of managing your team and its resources.
+Quix's architecture makes [developing a scalable application much easier](https://quix.io/blog/scaling-stream-processing), both technically and in terms of managing your team and its resources.